Yelabuga: Economy

 Oil industry is present in the town.
 In the 1990s, a Ford assembly plant operated in the town.
 In 2008, Sollers JSC built a new factory to produce the Fiat Ducato, and from 2021, started to assemble a luxury vehicle called the Aurus Senat, for the Central Scientific Research Automobile and Automotive Engines Institute in Moscow (NAMI).
 There is also a factory for the production of household appliances: domestic oil electric heaters, electric meat grinders Italian group De'Longhi.

 Public transportation needs are served by a bus and taxi networks.
 Plans for a trolleybus route are being discussed.

+Drone manufacturing

+On 24 February 2022, Russia invaded Ukraine.
+Later in the same year, the Russian military built a combat drone factory in Yelabuga.
+Based on satellite imagery taken in late 2023, the facilities total the size of ten soccer fields.
+According to Wirtschaftswoche, the drones are manufactured with parts sourced from Iran, where the finished drones are also tested.

+In June 2025, NHK reported that North Korea sent approximately 25,000 workers to Yelabuga to assist with drone production.

 Notable people

 The town is the birthplace of painter Ivan Shishkin.
 Nadezhda Durova, who, disguised as a man, was a highly decorated cavalry officer during the Napoleonic Wars died there in 1866.
 It is also where the Russian poet Marina Tsvetayeva committed suicide in 1941.
 The poet is buried at the municipal cemetery.